About

 Kevin’s Story

 British by birth, he attended Stowe School in England and then Merton College, Oxford University (with an MA in Modern History & Economics).
 From 1981 on, during his ‘career’ years as a British solicitor and an American attorney, he lived in Atlanta, Georgia.
 He studied for an MBA and was a Woodruff Fellow at the Goizueta Business School, Emory University, Atlanta.
 In 1985, he started his own law firm and advised on business and commercial real estate matters through 2001.
 With a significant career change in 2001, his photography moved to the forefront.
 And several successful exhibits followed.
-In 2007, a move to France brought a hiatus for that year as a new ‘Gluten Free’ full Board holiday business opened at Chateau de Villars in the Dordogne, France.
-New images, a new darkroom and new exhibits mean that photography is back on track in 2008!
+His return to Europe, first France and then Portugal, coincided with the fast evolving world of digital.

 Kevin has taken photographs from a very early age, starting with a Brownie 127 camera at age nine.
 Until 2001, these were always color images, but after joining a Black & White darkroom course at The Showcase School in Atlanta, he discovered his love of that medium and particularly his love of printing Gelatin Silver prints.
-That love of printing, and its meditative environment, propelled and changed his photography.
+That love of printing, and its meditative environment, propelled and changed his photography and is now apparent in his digital photgraphy and return to colour images.

 Kevin has always been involved in his community.
 While in Atlanta, he served on the Boards of the Atlanta Opera, The American Friends of Stowe, The Merton College Charitable Corporation, The Atlanta Center for Contemporary Art (f/k/a Nexus), and the Midtown Assistance Center, an organization providing assistance to the working poor for prevention of homelessness in Atlanta.
 In 1988 he was co-founder of the Atlanta International Museum of Art & Design (now known as “The Museum of Design”) and was President and Chairman from 1988-1993.